dmulholl/syntext/readme.md

     >>> import syntex
     >>> html = syntex.render(text)

-Syntex shares much of its basic syntax with Markdown:
+Syntex inherits much of its basic syntax from Markdown:

     This is a paragraph containing *emphasised* and **strong** text.
     It also contains `code` in backticks.

     This is a second paragraph containing a [link](http://example.com).

-Syntex differs from Markdown in offering an extensible, indentation-based syntax for generating arbitrary HTML:
+Syntex differs from Markdown in providing an extensible, indentation-based syntax for generating arbitrary HTML:

     :tag [keyword] [.class] [#id] [&attr] [attr="value"]
         block content